mvolkmann/blog/src/dart.md

 }
 ```

-When class properties have default values, during instance creation
+When instance properties have default values, during instance creation
 those are assigned before the constructor is called.
 Those values can be used in a constructor
 to compute the values of other properties.